axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

   <p>But, also thankfully, they are not fungible individually.
 Each <span class="_paradigm">rCoin</span> carries information about its genesis and history and this translates to a different level of risk associated with each one.
 Their only transaction cost is that of “evaluating” whether or not to accept the risk associated with it.
 But this can be automated and it is insignificant.
 To decide whether to accept a given mix of <span class="_paradigm">rCoin</span>s as payment carries no financial cost since most transactions would be driven by the app&rsquo;s results and the few exceptions to it would be driven by people to people relationships.
 This takes those transactions out of the financial realm and into a people-to-people one.<a href="#en16"><sup id="bm16">&hairsp;&nabla;&hairsp;</sup></a></p>

  <h2><span class="_paradigm">rCoin</span>s Represent Broad Value</h2>
   <p>To be robust, a <span class="_paradigm">rCoin</span> needs to be tied to value creation, and <span class="_paradigm">rCoin</span>s are.
 In fact they represent more than financial value.
 Their value also represents wellbeing, acts of kindness, and whatever else people consider important.
-And since COINs are factored through <span class="_paradigm">RAD</span>s they represent broad value contributions as well.</p>
+And since <span class="_paradigm">rCoin</span>s are factored through <span class="_paradigm">RAD</span>s they represent broad value contributions as well.</p>
   <p>For example, if the RADs that have been allocated to me amount to 10% of the total and yours to 20%, this means that our fellow co-owners decided that you contributed twice as much as I did.
-As a result you get twice as many COINs as I do.</p>
+As a result you get twice as many <span class="_paradigm">rCoin</span>s as I do.</p>

  <h2><span class="_paradigm">rCoin</span>s Transparent</h2>
   <p>National fiat coins are opaque.
 We make do with things like GDP, but GDP and others like it don&rsquo;t measure anything besides financial value.
 They are canonical examples of the Broken Window Fallacy and don&rsquo;t take into account society-wide costs.
 What&rsquo;s more, these indices can be very misleading, and “GDP can increase after a car accident or a major flood.
 GDP can grow rapidly during a war or after a terrorist attack.”<a href="#en17"><sup id="bm17">&hairsp;&nabla;&hairsp;</sup></a></p>
-  <p>COINs are transparent and we need them to be.
+  <p><span class="_paradigm">rCoin</span>s are transparent and we need them to be.
 Each rCoin carries with it a log of all the information necessary to calculate the potential risks and benefits associated with it.
 Given that information, each of us can then decide whether or not to accept a particular rCoin as payment.</p>

  <h2><span class="_paradigm">rCoin</span> Value</h2>
   <p>The face value of national fiat coins is fixed forever.
 At least, that is true for reserve currencies.
 Other national fiat coins are not so lucky: their face value stays put, but their purchasing  power fluctuates, sometimes wildly.</p>
   <p><span class="_paradigm">rCoin</span>s have a face value of one.
 It is backed by people who come together as <span class="_paradigm">RADICAL COMPANIES</span> to create broad value for society.
 It is free from national and international politics and manipulation.</p>
   <p>The face value of <span class="_paradigm">rCoin</span>s never changes but the information in its log may.
-Based on all of that, each of us gets to decide whether or not to accept the COINs given the risks and benefits indicated in its log.</p>
+Based on all of that, each of us gets to decide whether or not to accept the <span class="_paradigm">rCoin</span>s given the risks and benefits indicated in its log.</p>

  <h2>Different Companies, Different Values</h2>
   <p>As it is today, different companies will end up with different values and their co-owners will have more or less purchasing power.
 For example.</p>
   <ul>
-   <li>Company BenCO earns 100 COINs.</li>
+   <li>Company BenCO earns 100 <span class="_paradigm">rCoin</span>s.</li>
-   <li>Company JerryCo earns 1,000 COINs.</li>
+   <li>Company JerryCo earns 1,000 <span class="_paradigm">rCoin</span>s.</li>
    <li>JerryCo&rsquo;s <em>value</em> is higher than BenCO.</li>
-   <li>JerryCO <em>people earn more COINs</em> than those at BenCO.</li>
+   <li>JerryCO <em>people earn more <span class="_paradigm">rCoin</span>s</em> than those at BenCO.</li>
   </ul>

  <h2>Companies as Guarantors</h2>
-  <p>COINs are backed up by the <span class="_paradigm">RADICAL COMPANIES</span>, not national governments.
-This means that the COIN&rsquo;s “value” is determined by what each company brings to society and by its co-owners&rsquo; sensitivities.</p>
+  <p><span class="_paradigm">rCoin</span>s are backed up by the <span class="_paradigm">RADICAL COMPANIES</span>, not national governments.
+This means that the <span class="_paradigm">rCoin</span>&rsquo;s “value” is determined by what each company brings to society and by its co-owners&rsquo; sensitivities.</p>
   <p>This last bit is really important.</p>
   <p>In today&rsquo;s businesses, the owners can do whatever they want.
 Although the same is technically true for a <span class="_paradigm">RADICAL COMPANY</span> it will be a lot more unlikely that all co-owners would agree to do something that goes against their own values and communities.</p>
   <p>For example, if a community feels harmed by the actions of CarelessCO they can make their case to a few of its co-owners to at least get a conversation going.
-If the harm affects many such communities and all its co-owners refuse to engage, they can simply record the failed discussion to CarelessCO&rsquo;s COINs.
+If the harm affects many such communities and all its co-owners refuse to engage, they can simply record the failed discussion to CarelessCO&rsquo;s <span class="_paradigm">rCoin</span>s.
 Some people may interpret this as a high risk (to society) while others may see it differently.
 We all get to decide.</p>

 <h1><span class="_paradigma">rCoin</span> Risks and Benefits</h1>
  <p>There is plenty of evidence that shows that a currency, one that actually actually flows, can benefit a society,<a href="#en18"><sup id="bm18">&hairsp;&nabla;&hairsp;</sup></a> while money stuffed under a mattress only benefits the hoarder.</p>